usf-cs272-spring2023/usf-cs272-spring2023.github.io/_projects/final-review.md

 Yes, for projects 1, 2, and 3, please follow the same process to request a code review before your appointment.
 This will setup the pull request necessary for your final code review.
 If you forget, the instructor will let you make the code review request during the appointment.
 However, if it fails, we will not conduct the code review.

-For project 4, you do not need to complete this step beforehand.
+For project 4 and 5, you do not need to complete this step beforehand.
 However, please still create a warning-free release that passes the tests before your appointment.
 If you forget, the instructor will let you create a release during your appointment.
 However, if it fails to pass the tests, we will not conduct the code review.

 ##### I am not eligible for a code review.
 Should I cancel my final code review appointment?